-If you're a big fan of just one or maybe two locations and like to go back there again and again, then a destination club probably isn't the ideal vacation option.
+If you're a big fan of just one or maybe two locations and like to go back there again and again, then a destination club or residence fund probably isn't the ideal vacation option.
 You'll be better off buying a vacation home or a private residence club, so you can return time after time and can also leave things and personalize the home.
 Or you could just rent the same home year after year.

 A large part of the appeal of destination clubs is their offer of multiple homes in multiple locations around the world.
 Sure, you can go back repeatedly to one favorite home within a club, but there are also generally dozens of other club homes and locations to choose from.

 There is one more reason and that's pricing.
 A typical nights stay at a club residence will work out to be around $1,000+.
 Yes there are clubs where the cost per night is lower, and clubs where the cost per night is much more, but $1,000 is an easy number to have in mind.
 If you don't spend this type of budget on your vacations then a club probably isn't right for you.
 Remember that this gets you large spacious homes and all the services of travel planners and local concierges.
 If you compare it to alternatives or think of it in terms of cost per person or cost per room, and bear in mind all the services then it can be very good value.